FreedomIntelligence/LLMZoo/README.md

 ## 👾 Quantization

+We offer int8 and int4 quantizations, which will largely reduce the GPU memory consumption, e.g., from ~28GB to ~7GB for phoenix.

 ### Int8

 You can directly obatin int8 version of phoenix by passing `--load-8bit` when using cli inference.
 E.g.,